Vishnu1426/CPU_Scheduling_Algorithms/README.md

  FCFS, SJF and RR Algorithms using C

  # FCFS Algorithm
- It stands for First come first serve.
+ It stands for First Come First Serve.
 Whichever process arrives first, it is executed first copletely and then the next in queue is executed afterwards.

  # SJF Algorithm
  It stands for Shortest Job First.
 Whichever job has the shortest execution time out of all the processes which have arrived, that processs is executed completely first.